nigelhojinker/CCCtools/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CCCtools
+# scpeakeR

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of CCCtools is to provide functions to run [CellChat (v2)](https://github.com/jinworks/CellChat) and [CellPhoneDB (v5)](https://github.com/ventolab/CellphoneDB/tree/master) as well as compare their outputs.
-Gokce was here to check username chnage!
+The goal of scpeakeR is to provide functions to run [CellChat (v2)](https://github.com/jinworks/CellChat) and [CellPhoneDB (v5)](https://github.com/ventolab/CellphoneDB/tree/master) as well as compare their outputs.

 ## Installation

 ### Prerequisites

-Before install **CCCtools**, be sure to install the below packages via Bioconductor, as they are dependencies of CellChat:
+Before installing **scpeakeR**, be sure to install the below packages via Bioconductor, as they are dependencies of CellChat:

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager")